help & more

 To create a new Logix, click on the Add... button.
 The Add Logix window will be displayed.

+The system name is required.
 The system name for a Logix always must begin with the two letters IX, usually followed by a number selected by the user.
 For example, valid Logix system names include: IX1, IX34, and IX100.
-All letters in a system name must be in upper case.
-If the user enters lower case letters, JMRI will automatically convert them to upper case.
-Also, as a convenience to the user, if the entered system name does not begin with IX, the program will add IX in front of what is entered.
+As a convenience to the user, if the entered system name does not begin with IX, the program will add IX in front of what is entered.
 For example, to enter a system name of IX32, simply enter 32 in the system name field, and the program will do the rest.

-For more information, consult the Logix documentation on the JMRI web page http://jmri.org/.
+For more information, consult the main Logix documentation.

 Logix documentation is divided into eight different help pages.
 While these are referenced via links in various places, not all are easy to find (perhaps three links down).
 They are additionally listed here for convenience.

 Thanks and congratulations to all who contributed!
 Contact us via the JMRI users Groups.io group.

 Copyright © 1997 - 2023 JMRI Community.
 JMRI®, DecoderPro®, PanelPro™, DispatcherPro™, OperationsPro™, SignalPro™, SoundPro™, TrainPro™, Logix™, LogixNG™ and associated logos are our trademarks.
 Additional information on copyright, trademarks and licenses is linked here.